SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-292-0-adding-removing-multiple-devices-from-smartrules.md

 version: 10.18.292.0
 ---

-Improved performance of activating or deactivating a smart rule for multiple child assets by executing only a single request.
+The performance of activating or deactivating a smart rule for multiple child assets has been improved by executing only a single request instead of multiple requests.